 How do I interpret the various values presented with the MPI results?

 The MPI constitutes a set of poverty measures.
 These measures are explained as follows.
-Headcount or incidence of multidimensional poverty: the proportion of people who are poor according to the MPI (those who are deprived in at least one third of the weighted indicators).
+Headcount or incidence of multidimensional poverty: the proportion of people who are multidimensionally poor according to the MPI (those who are deprived in at least one third of the weighted indicators).
 Intensity of multidimensional poverty: the weighted average number of deprivations poor people experience at the same time.
 The MPI value summarizes information on multiple deprivations into a single number.
-It is calculated by multiplying the incidence of poverty by the intensity of poverty.
-These measures can be unpacked to show the composition of poverty both across countries, regions and the world and within countries by ethnic group, urban/rural location, as well as other key household and community characteristics.
+It is calculated by multiplying the poverty headcount by the intensity of poverty.
+These measures can be unpacked to show the composition of multidimensional poverty both across countries and regions, and within countries by ethnic group, urban/rural area, age as well as other key household and community characteristics.